RT-Thread/rt-thread/documentation/6.components/device-driver/ofw/dtc.md

 ## Generate DTS

 When you have a DTB or FDT file from firmware or another runtime system, you might want to convert it into a DTS file for easier reading.
 You can do this in Python or your SConscript file.
-For example, assuming you have `dummpy.dtb`:
+For example, assuming you have `dummy.dtb`:

 ```python
 import os, sys